Sudden cardiac arrest

 Surgery or other procedures

-Surgeries and other treatments may be needed to correct a heart rhythm problem, open a blockage, or place a device to help the heart work better.
+Surgeries and other treatments may be needed to correct an irregular heartbeat, open a blockage, or place a device to help the heart work better.
 They may include:

-• Implantable cardioverter-defibrillator (ICD).
-An ICD is a battery-powered unit that's implanted under the skin near the collarbone — similar to a pacemaker.
-The ICD continuously monitors the heart rhythm.
+- Implantable cardioverter-defibrillator (ICD).
+An ICD is a battery-powered unit that's placed under the skin near the collarbone — similar to a pacemaker.
+The ICD continuously checks the heart rhythm.
 If the device finds an irregular heartbeat, it sends out shocks to reset the heart's rhythm.
 It can stop a potentially life-threatening change in the heartbeat.

-The health care provider inserts a thin, flexible tube into a blood vessel, usually in the groin, and moves it to the area of the blockage.
+The doctor inserts a thin, flexible tube into a blood vessel, usually in the groin, and moves it to the area of the blockage.
 A tiny balloon on the tip of the tube is widened.
 This opens the artery and improves blood flow to the heart.

 A metal mesh tube called a stent may be passed through the tube.
 The stent stays in the artery and helps keep it open.

-• Radiofrequency catheter ablation.
+- Radiofrequency catheter ablation.
 This treatment is done to block a faulty heart signaling pathway.
-A problem with heart signaling can cause an irregular heartbeat.
-One or more flexible tubes called catheters are threaded through the blood vessels to inside the heart.
+A change in heart signaling can cause an irregular heartbeat.
+One or more flexible tubes called catheters are inserted through the blood vessels and guided to the heart.
 Heat, called radiofrequency energy, on the end of the catheter is used to create small scars in the heart.
-This blocks the irregular heart signals.
+The scars block the irregular heart signals.

-• Corrective heart surgery.
-Surgery may be done to correct heart problems present at birth, heart valve disease or diseased heart muscle.
+- Corrective heart surgery.
+Surgery may be done to correct heart conditions present at birth, heart valve disease or diseased heart muscle.

 Lifestyle and home remedies